michaeltelford/wgit/README.md

 **Note**: This only works for textual page content.
 For more control over the indexed elements themselves, see below.

-### 2. Defining Custom Indexers/Elements a.k.a Virtual Attributes
+### 2. Defining Custom Indexers Via Document Extensions

 If you want full control over the elements being indexed for your own purposes, then you can define a custom indexer for each type of element that you're interested in.

 Once you have the indexed page element, accessed via a `Wgit::Document` instance method, you can do with it as you wish e.g. obtain it's text value or manipulate the element etc. Since the returned types are plain [Nokogiri](https://www.rubydoc.info/github/sparklemotion/nokogiri) objects, you have the full control that the Nokogiri gem gives you.

-Here's how to add a custom indexer for a specific page element:
+Here's how to add a Document extension to index a specific page element:

 ```ruby
 require 'wgit'